Legal services in the…

 Firms should check to ensure that solicitors hold the appropriate documentation and qualifications to practice in EU/EFTA courts.

-Law firms with existing operations in the EU/EFTA should review their existing structures and check they are in keeping with national company law and professional rules for legal practice in that country for third-country lawyers.
+Law firms with operations in the EU/EFTA should review their structures and check they are in keeping with national company law and professional rules for legal practice in that country for third-country lawyers.

 When reviewing firm structures, consider whether national rules authorise local (EU/EFTA) lawyers to practise together with third-country lawyers, as well as the potential impact on equity, profit sharing, limitations of liability and taxation.